desiro/vRNAsite/manual.md

 --reversePositions,-rvp
     reverse all positions, useful for negative stranded RNA (default: False)

---sequenceLength,-sql
-    include the sequence length at the output table (default: False)

 --namingExtension,-nex
     use the this parameter as an extension for naming (default: none) (choices: none,peak,mfe,)
 ```

 ### SPLASH Data
 ```
 --splashData,-spd
-    optionally read SPLASH data from SPLASH tables in directory, names have to match the fasta names (default: )
+    optionally read SPLASH, SHAPE or similar data from matrices in directory, names have to match the fasta names (default: )

---splashLn,-spn
-    use natural logarithm for SPLASH data (default: False)

---splashLog,-spl
-    set mean minimum read log count threshold for SPLASH (default: 0.0)

 --splashReads,-spr
-    set mean minimum read count threshold for SPLASH (default: 0)
+    set mean minimum threshold for SPLASH, SHAPE or similar data (default: 0.0)
 ```

 ### IAV Weight Matrix